sarveshshaha/Sarvesh-FM-API-Consumer/README.md

 1. Install Node.js and npm - https://nodejs.org/dist/v14.17.0/node-v14.17.0-x86.msi
 2. Switch to the jsonapiprocessor/src/main/ui folder
+3. cmd - Open terminal in this folder and type and click enter - npm install
-3. cmd - Open terminal in this folder and type and click enter - npm start
+4. cmd - Open terminal in this folder and type and click enter - npm start

 Go to localhost:3000 to access the application.